lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 - Announcements regarding future status of the system.
   Such as, “TMA expected to be offline Wednesday night.”

+- Not required, but used by some observers to give periodic status updates during the night.

 #auxtel-operations and #simonyi-operations
 ------------------------------------------